achasseu/vCircTrappist/README.md

 - "sites_sorting.csv" is a table of all circRNA features extracted from the alignment.
 - "aln_circ_list.sam" is an alignment file of all the circRNAs mapped on the viral genome.
 You can visualize these using third-party programs such as IGV or Geneious.
 - "aln_bsj_sites.csv" is the list of the backjunctions and back-splicing sites.
-- Four alignments files "sense_U2", "antisense_U2", "sense_nU2" and "antisense_nU2" allows you to visualize the circRNAs displaying the features you expect to see.
-For example, you might want to display the circRNAs that only exhibits a canonical splicing signature.
+- Four alignments files "sense_U2", "antisense_U2", "sense_nU2" and "antisense_nU2" allow you to visualize the circRNAs displaying the features you expect to see.
+For example, you might want to display the circRNAs that only exhibit a canonical splicing signature.
-- "aln_split.sam" is an alignment file of all the reads that display a "splicing" signatures (linear and circular).
+- "aln_split.sam" is an alignment file of all the reads that display a "splicing" signature (linear and circular).
 - Two PNG images are generated : "Circ_Coverage_genome.png" and "Circ_list_genome.png".
 Both of these are publication-ready figures that either depict the full coverage of circRNA reads or back-splice junctions on the genome.

 ### Example